saranshsaini/RustyVault/README.md

-# RustyBox
+# RustyVault

 ## _A simple password vault living in your terminal_

-RustyBox is a place to place your passwords for later use.
+RustyVault is a place to place your passwords for later use.

 ## Features